-Go 4K if you can
+2. Go 4K if you can

 HDR is available in a few different standards, and not all TVs support all of them; however, TVs typically support the widest-used HDR standards, so you shouldn’t have a problem viewing content.
 Check out our guide on how to watch 4K content for more information.

-Watch out for the manufacturing year
+4. Watch out for the manufacturing year

-Check the sales price
+5. Check the sales price

-You may well find that a product has been cheaper before, so isn’t such a good deal; a good TV deal is one where the price is usually high and has been significantly been reduced.
+This will give you a graph showing how the price has changed over time, including the maximum and minimum prices.
+You may well find that a product has been cheaper before, so isn’t such a good deal; the best TV deals are those where the price is usually high and has been significantly reduced.

 Looking for more budgeting advice?
 Read Freeview’s top tips for saving money on TV.